Wildlife of Madagascar: Fauna

 Madagascar's isolation from other land masses throughout the Cenozoic Era has led to the evolution of a large proportion of endemic animal species and the absence of many taxa found on neighboring continents.
 Some of Madagascar's animals appear to represent lineages that have been present since the breakup of Gondwana, while many others, including all of the nonflying native mammals, are descendants of ancestors that survived rare rafting or swimming voyages from Africa (likely aided by currents).
 As of 2012 it has over 200 extant mammal species, including over 100 species of lemurs, about 300 species of birds, more than 260 species of reptiles, and at least 266 species of amphibians.
 The island also has a rich invertebrate fauna including earthworms, insects, spiders and nonmarine molluscs.

 Lemurs have been characterized as "Madagascar's flagship mammal species" by Conservation International.
 In the absence of monkeys and other competitors, these primates have adapted to a wide range of habitats and diversified into numerous species.
-As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were described by zoologists between 2000 and 2008.
+As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were discovered by zoologists between 2000 and 2008.
 They are almost all classified as rare, vulnerable, or endangered.
 Since the arrival of humans on Madagascar, at least 17 species of lemur have become extinct; all of them were larger than the surviving lemur species.

 A number of other mammals, including the cat-like fossa, are endemic to Madagascar.
-Over 300 species of birds have been recorded on the island, of which over 60 percent (including four families and 42 genera) are endemic.
+Over 300 have been recorded on the island, of which over 60 percent (including four families and 42 genera) are endemic.
 The few families and genera of reptile that have reached Madagascar have diversified into more than 260 species, with over 90 percent of these being endemic (including one endemic family).
 The island is home to two-thirds of the world's chameleon species, including the smallest known, and researchers have proposed that Madagascar may be the origin of all chameleons.

 Endemic fish of Madagascar include two families, 15 genera and over 100 species, primarily inhabiting the island's freshwater lakes and rivers.
 Although invertebrates remain poorly studied on Madagascar, researchers have found high rates of endemism among the known species.
 All 651 species of terrestrial snail are endemic, as are a majority of the island's butterflies, scarab beetles, lacewings, spiders and dragonflies.